-The deadline for entries is on 31st July 2021.
-For inquiries, please send an

-  email to firstname.lastname@example.org.
-To check if your organization is a

-  Member of the IHF, visit https://www.ihf-fih.org/our-community-of-members/
+The deadline for entries has been extended until 15th August 2021.
+For inquiries, please send an email to firstname.lastname@example.org.
+To check if your organization is a Member of the IHF, visit https://www.ihf-fih.org/our-community-of-members/

-  Each category presents a unique opportunity to showcase outstanding

-  services, programs, and projects of hospitals and health service providers.
+Each category presents a unique opportunity to showcase outstanding services, programs, and projects of hospitals and health service providers.

 The Dr. Kwang Tae Kim Grand Hospital Award is open to IHF Full Members (and their member hospitals or health service providers) and Associate Members.
 This award will recognize a hospital or health service provider which has demonstrated excellence or outstanding achievements in more than one service, program, or project.
 The Dr. Kwang Tae Kim Grand Hospital Award will recognize institutions (not individual projects) which excelled in several areas including, but not limited to, quality and patient safety, corporate social responsibility, healthcare leadership and management practices and supporting sustainability initiatives.

 In addition, judging consideration will be given to institutions which are nominated by IHF Members and for services, programs and projects having received national or international recognition.

 This award is open to IHF Full Members and their member hospitals or health service providers and Associate Members who demonstrate excellence or outstanding achievements in advancing corporate social responsibility.
 Such achievements include activities which clearly demonstrate a commitment to corporate social responsibility.
 For example: